matija-marijan/matijamarijan.com/_pages/about.md

 Welcome to my personal website!

-Here, I try to boast about myself even though that's not really my style.
+Usually, people like to boast about themselves on their websites, but that's not really my style.
 Still, I hope you find something interesting here.
-Feel free to explore my research interests, projects, hobbies, and more.
+Feel free to explore my research, projects, hobbies, and more.

 Here are some things about me: